miccai-ultrasound/miccai-ultrasound.github.io/asmus21.md

 - Streamlining clinical ultrasound workflow
 - Sonography data science

+## Prizes and Awards
+Cash prizes will be awarded in 3 categories: best paper, best demonstration and best presentation.
+All awards are sponsored by Thinksono and Ultromics.
+In each category there will be a winner, and runner-up.

 ## Keynote Speakers
 TBA - Please check back soon for more information.